motopress/getwid/readme.txt

 == Changelog ==

-= 1.9.2, Aug 09 2023 =
+= 2.0.0, Aug 09 2023 =
-* Fixed an issues when some Getwid blocks were broken in the Site Editor.
+* Added full support of WordPress Full Site Editing.
-* Improved compatibility with the Gutenberg plugin.
+* Improved compatibility with the Gutenberg plugin 16.3.0.

 = 1.9.1, Jul 25 2023 =
 * Fixed an issue that prevented custom post types from being displayed in the post-based blocks.